jauhararifin/magelang/README.md

 fn gcd(a: i64, b: i64): i64 {
   // loop using while keyword
   while b != 0 {
-    // create a new variable using var let t: i64 = b;
+    // create a new variable using let let t: i64 = b;
     b = a % b;
     a = t;